Community Events of Westport

 Acushnet River Valley (best city-run) is a good track, fairly new, lots of fun with traditional New England layout and 6 holes of links-style golf.

-Hawthorne (9 holes - hilly) and Whaling City (18 holes – great layout) are a little rough around the edges.
+Whaling City (18 holes – great layout) is a little rough around the edges.
 Inexpensive golf for the price conscious golfer.

-Swansea Country Club is very close to Montaup in price and venue; it’s my third pick.
+Swansea Country Club is very close to Montaup in price and venue (this writer’s third pick.)

 Want to list your golf course?
 Got some information to share for this page?
-Please email us at Update my Golf!
+Please email us at:

 Practice/Learning Facilities